 The Alzheimer's Association of Wisconsin is the new FCSN service provider as of April.
-Three underserved populations by zip codes have been identified, 53212,53206 and 53218.
-Individuals from the United Community Center, Hmong American Friendship Organization and Indian Council of the Elderly have been invited to join the Caregiver Coalition which in Goal statement #2 was referred to as the Summit.
+Three underserved populations by zip codes have been identified, 53212, 53206 and 53218.
+Individuals from the United Community Center, Hmong American Friendship Association and the Indian Council of the Elderly have been invited to join the Caregiver Coalition which in Goal statement #2 was referred to as the "summit."
 Partnerships have been developed and will continue to collaborate.
+This goal has been achieved.